Kalofin/DS1054Z_screen_capture/README.md

 # Generate a stand-alone executable
 1. In the Command Prompt, change the directory to the clone of this repository and activate the virtual environment
 1. Run ```generate_executable.bat``` on Windows, or ```./generate_executable.sh``` on other systems
-1. A redistributable executable should now be available in the repositories dicrectory.
+1. A redistributable executable should now be available in the repositories' directory.